SharangC96/FaceRecognition/README.md

 This implementation is heavily inspired from David Sandberg's implementation

-The FaceNet model is InceptionResnetv1 taken from Davind Sandberg's repo
+The FaceNet model is InceptionResnetv1 taken from David Sandberg's repo

 # Setup
 Download the pre trained model from here - https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit and paste its contents in the trained_params folder